SeanKilleen/seankilleen.github.io/_posts/2019-10-06-better-technical-interviews-part-5-common-questions.md

 ### If you had a large legacy application and needed to refactor a large part of the code base, how would you approach that?
 ### What are some key characteristics of a good unit test?
 ### What does it mean to be a leader?
+### Tell me about the different access modifiers and what they do?
 ### What are some key components of high performing teams in your view?
 ### How would you mentor a junior developer who was more junior than you?
 ### You’re going to miss deadline, what do you do?